nikini/iceberg/README.md

- -s,  --single              run once and then exit (webpack and jest) --silent                   this flag will hide OS notifications --host <hostname>          hostname for the cache clear --port <port>              port for the cache clea --dev-port <dev-port>      port for the webpack-dev-server --prod                     production environment (builds just like for production without the split)
+ -s,  --single              run once and then exit (webpack and jest) --silent                   this flag will hide OS notifications --host <hostname>          hostname for the cache clear --port <port>              port for the cache clear --dev-port <dev-port>      port for the webpack-dev-server --prod                     production environment (builds just like for production without the split)
 ```